 What is ACT?

-ACT was developed by Dr. Steven Hayes, a Professor of Psychology at the University of Nevada, Reno in conjunction with Dr. Kelly Wilson and Dr. Kirk Strosahl.
-ACT is based on relational frame theory (RFT), a comprehensive theory of language and cognition that is framed as an offshoot of behaviour analysis.
+Developed by Dr Steven Hayes, Dr Kelly Wilson, and Dr Kirk Strosahl, ACT is a form of psychotherapy based on relational frame theory, a comprehensive theory of language and cognition that is framed as an offshoot of behaviour analysis.

-Symptom reduction is not a goal of ACT, based on the view that on-going attempts to get rid of ‘symptoms’ can create clinical disorders in the first place.
-In ACT, the aim is to transform our relationship with our difficult thoughts and feelings, so that we no longer perceive them as ‘symptoms’.
+Symptom reduction is not a goal of ACT.
+From an ACT perspective, our on-going attempts to get rid of ‘symptoms’ can create more problems for us.
+With ACT, the aim is to transform our relationship with our difficult thoughts and feelings, so that we no longer perceive them as ‘symptoms’.
 Instead, we learn to perceive them as harmless, even if uncomfortable, transient psychological events.
 Ironically, it is through this process that ACT actually achieves symptom reduction – but as a by-product and not the goal.

 What is the goal of ACT?

-ACT provides skills, along with a wide range of experiential exercises and values-guided behavioural interventions, as an effective way to handle these private experiences.A key component of ACT is ‘mindfulness’: a transformative mental state of awareness, openness and focus.
-In the past, you could only learn mindfulness skills through ancient Eastern practices such as yoga, meditation or martial arts.
-These days, thanks to ACT, mindfulness skills are quick and easy to learn, without any need to meditate.
-You can literally learn them in a few minutes, and they will rapidly and effectively help you to reduce the impact and influence of painful feelings, let go of distressing or unhelpful thoughts, break the grip of self-defeating habits, and engage fully in your life.
+ACT provides a toolkit of skills via experiential exercises and values-guided behavioural interventions that allow us to change our relationship to our private experiences and thus how we respond to them.
+Central to ACT is ‘mindfulness’, a transformative mental state of awareness, openness, and focus.
+Thanks to ACT, mindfulness skills are quick and easy to acquire.
+You can literally learn them in a few minutes, and they will rapidly and effectively help you to reduce the impact and influence of painful thoughts and feelings, break the grip of self-defeating habits, and engage fully in your life.